zx80/flask-simple-auth/README.md

 The module provides a wrapper around the `Flask` class which extends its capabilities for managing authentication, authorization and parameters.
 This is intended for a REST API implementation serving a remote client application through HTTP methods called on a path, with HTTP or JSON parameters passed in and a JSON result is returned: this help implement an authenticated function call over HTTP.

-Note that web-oriented flask authentication modules are not really relevant in the REST API context, where the server does not care about presenting login forms or managing views, for instance.
-However, some provisions are made so that it can *also* be used for a web
-application: CORS, login page redirection…

 [**Authentication**](DOCUMENTATION.md#authentication),
-i.e. checking *who* is doing the request, is available through the `get_user` function.
-It is performed on demand when the function is called or when checking for permissions.
+i.e. checking *who* is doing the request, is performed whenever an authorization is required on a route.
 The module implements inheriting the web-server authentication, various password authentication (HTTP Basic, or HTTP/JSON parameters), tokens (custom or JWT passed in headers or as a parameter),